kiwiProgrammer/cybersage-primary/deploy/SECURITY_FIXES.md

 ### 4. Fixed Kubernetes Naming Compliance

 **Problem A - RFC 1123 for Secrets/ConfigMaps:**
-Service names with underscores (e.g., `agent_a_web`, `autonomous_council_api`) created invalid Kubernetes resource names when suffixed with `-secrets` or `-config` (e.g., `agent_a_web-secrets`).
+Service names with underscores (e.g., `agent-a-web`, `autonomous-council-api`) created invalid Kubernetes resource names when suffixed with `-secrets` or `-config` (e.g., `agent-a-web-secrets`).
 Kubernetes requires Secret and ConfigMap names to conform to RFC 1123.

 **Error Message:**
 ```
-The Secret "agent_a_web-secrets" is invalid: metadata.name: Invalid value:
+The Secret "agent-a-web-secrets" is invalid: metadata.name: Invalid value:
-"agent_a_web-secrets": a lowercase RFC 1123 subdomain must consist of lower
+"agent-a-web-secrets": a lowercase RFC 1123 subdomain must consist of lower
 case alphanumeric characters, '-' or '.', and must start and end with an
 alphanumeric character
 ```